bayes-rules/bayesrules/README.md

 # bayesrules

 <!-- badges: start -->
 <!-- badges: end -->

-bayesrules is a package to supplement the Bayes Rules\! book.
+bayesrules is a package to supplement the Bayes Rules! book.
 It contains datasets and functions that are used in the book.
+Currently it is under development.
+It is current purpose is to supplement our teaching of Bayesian courses as we continue to write our book.

 ## Installation